MarinerT/EdgarsIPHits/README.md

-# Edgar's IP Hits: Has the global financial research market become more global?
+# Country Origin IP Addresses on EDGAR: Has financial research globalized?
 ## Introduction
 This EDA looks at the log files of the Securities and Exchange Commission's EDGAR site from February 2003 and June 2017 to graph any changes in country distributions through geolocating IP addresses.